King Edward Mine: Museum

-Supported by the School of Mines a team of volunteers, mainly drawn from the Carn Brea Mining Society, have spent in excess of 10,000 hours on the project.
-Much material and equipment has been loaned or donated and the mill has been largely returned to a working condition, substantially as it would have been in the early years of the 20th century.
+Supported by the School of Mines, a team of volunteers, mainly drawn from the Carn Brea Mining Society, have spent in excess of 10,000 hours on the project.
+Much material and equipment has been loaned or donated, and the mill has been largely returned to a working condition, substantially as it would have been in the early years of the 20th century.
 King Edward Mine is the oldest complete mining site left in Cornwall.
-Whilst designed for education purposes it demonstrates, on a small scale, all that would have been found on the best Cornish mine at the turn of the century.
-This has been recognised by English Heritage who have listed the whole site Grade II*.
+Whilst designed for education purposes, it demonstrates, on a small scale, all that would have been found on the best Cornish mine at the turn of the century.
+This has been recognised by English Heritage, who have listed the whole site Grade II*.

 Trevithick Trust

 In mid-2000 the Trevithick Trust leased the "museum/mill" part of the site from the Camborne School of Mines.
 After major building repairs, funded by a European grant as part of the Mineral Tramways Project, the site was officially opened to the public on 28 April 2002.
+The Trevithick Trust ceased to exist in 2006 and by 2014 the site was again in a poor state.

+Cornwall Council ownership

-Today the visitor can see the newly re-collared Engine shaft and a small museum in what was the mill engine room which tells the story of the site, mining techniques and tin dressing, as well as providing an introduction to the human side of the site.
-The mine was intensively photographed by the Cornish photographer J.C.
+The site was taken over by Cornwall Council and a £1.1 million grant from the National Lottery meant much needed work could be done, with provision of a café and some existing buildings being converted into revenue-producing workspaces.
+The site was reopened in April 2017, with further renovation and maintenance being done.
+Today, the visitor can see the newly re-collared Engine shaft and a small museum in what was the mill engine room, which tells the story of the site, mining techniques and tin dressing, as well as providing an introduction to the human side of the site.
+The mine was intensively photographed by Cornish photographer J.C.
 Burrow throughout its construction and development period and is certainly the most photographed mine of its size in Cornwall.
 Many of these photographs are used in the museum displays.
 A guided tour of the mill is also available.
-Here can be seen the Californian stamps (erected in 1901) which are the only full size set in existence in the UK and probably in Europe.
+Here can be seen the Californian stamps (erected in 1901), which are the only full-size set in existence in the UK and probably in Europe.
 They are complete and in original condition.
 Much of the machinery in the mill is demonstrated working.

+As of 2023, the site is owned by Cornwall Council.
+Some of the workspaces are used by the Royal Geological Society of Cornwall which had sold its former base, the South Wing of St John's Hall in Penzance, to the council for £1 with an understanding the council would provide a new base, and the Upstream Thinking project of Cornwall Wildlife Trust.

 Buildings

-Elsewhere on the site, but not currently open to the public are:
+Elsewhere on the site, but not currently open to the public, are: